 Molecular marker analysis offers an efficient measure of genetic relationships on the basis of genetic characteristics.
-Among these molecular marker techniques, DNA based markers which include restriction fragment length polymorphism (RFLP), random amplified polymorphic DNA (RAPD), amplified fragment length polymorphism (AFLP), microsatellite or simple sequence repeat (SSR) and single nucleotide polymorphism (SNP) are of significance in crop improvement (Ali MA. et al., 2008).
-These markers are extensively being used to increase the understanding of genetic and taxonomic complexity of various agricultural crops.
-The desirable attributes of these markers encouraged its development (Cordeiro et al., 2000) and utilization to achieve agronomical desirable traits in sugarcane (Roshi et al., 2003; Aitken et al., 2005).
-Saccharum sp., which has a complex polyploid genome, requires more number of such type of informative markers for various applications in genetics and molecular breeding.
-Microsatellites or Simple Sequence Repeats (SSRs) are tandem repeats, of one to six nucleotides long DNA motifs, present in eukaryotic genome.
-Microsatellites has gained considerable importance in molecular breeding due to their desirable genetic attributes like hypervariability, wide genomic distribution, co-dominant inheritance, reproducibility, multi-allelic nature and chromosome specific location.
+Among these molecular marker techniques, DNA based markers which include restriction fragment length polymorphism (RFLP), random amplified polymorphic DNA (RAPD), amplified fragment length polymorphism (AFLP), microsatellite or simple sequence repeat (SSR) and single nucleotide polymorphism (SNP) are of significance in crop improvement (Ali MA. et al., 2008, Akter J et al., 2008).
+These markers are being used to increase the understanding of genetic and taxonomic complexity of various agricultural crops.
+The desirable attributes of these markers encouraged its development (Cordeiro et al., 2000) and utilization to achieve desirable agronomic traits in sugarcane (Rossi et al., 2003; Aitken et al., 2005).
+Saccharum sp., which has a complex polyploid genome, requires more number of such informative markers for various applications in genetics and molecular breeding.

-These markers are suitable for paternity determination, mapping of useful genes, marker- assisted selection and for establishing evolutionary relationship (Parker et al., 2002; Aitken et al., 2005).
-SSR markers have been extensively used in genetic diversity studies in many plants, including jute cultivars (Corchorus sp.
-Akter et al., 2008), Sweet sorghum (Sorghum bicolor L, Ali ML. et al., 2007), triticale (X-Triticosecale Wittmack; Kuleung et al. 2006, wheat (Triticum aestivum L.; Fufa et al. 2005; Mahmood et al. 2004), and pearl millet (Pennisetum glaucum L.; Budak et al. 2003).
-This work includes evaluation of SSR markers, their polymorphic potential, and assessment of genetic diversity among 84 sugarcane genotypes.
-Sugarcane genotypes used from the assessment of genetic diversity includes sugarcane species clones, commercial cultivars of Indian and non-Indian commercial hybrids.
-Two hundred eighty four SSRs primer pairs were evaluated on a group of fourteen randomly chosen genotypes.
-On the basis of their capacity to generate polymorphic bands only thirty two pair of highly polymorphic SSRs was used to estimate the diversity among all the 84 the accessions (Table 2).
-Out of these 32 microsatellite markers used, 7 were developed from sugarcane cDNA microsatellite markers (SCM), 9 sugarcane genomic microsatellite markers (SGM), and 16 unigene derived microsatellite markers Genetic relationships would be useful in (UGSM). utilization and management of the genotypes during breeding programs.
-The information obtained from diversity analysis is useful in making the crosses and selection of divergent parents to maximize heterosis.
+Microsatellites or Simple Sequence Repeats (SSRs) are tandem repeats of 1 to 6 nucleotides long DNA motifs, present in eukaryotic genome.
+Microsatellites has gained considerable importance in molecular breeding due to their desirable genetic attributes like hyper-variability, wide genomic distribution. co-dominant inheritance. reproducibility, multi-allelic nature and chromosome specific location.
+These markers are suitable for paternity determination, mapping of useful genes, marker-assisted selection and for establishing evolutionary relationship (Parker et al., 2002; Aitken et al., 2005).
+SSR markers have been extensively used in genetic diversity studies in many plants, including sweet sorghum (Sorghum bicolor L; Ali ML. et al., 2008), triticale (X-Triticosecale Wittmack; Kuleung et al. 2004, wheat (Triticum aestivum L.; Fufa et al. 2005), and pearl millet (Pennisetum glaucum L.; Budak et al. 2003).

+This work was focused on evaluation of SSR markers, their polymorphic potential and assessment of genetic diversity among 83 sugarcane genotypes.
+Two hundred and eighty three SSRs primer pairs were evaluated on a group of 14 randomly chosen genotypes.
+On the basis of their capacity to generate polymorphic bands only 32 pairs of highly polymorphic SSRs was used to estimate the diversity among all the 83 the accessions (Table 2).
+Out of these 32 microsatellite markers used, 7 were developed from sugarcane cDNA microsatellite markers (SCM), 9 sugarcane genomic microsatellite markers (SGM), and 16 unigene derived microsatellite markers (UGSM).
+Genetic relationships would be useful in utilization and management of the genotypes during breeding programs.
+The information obtained from diversity analysis will be utilized in making the crosses and selection of divergent parents to maximize heterosis in future breeding program.